Mega Drug Abuse Treatment and Rehabilitation Center

-The Mega Drug Abuse Treatment and Rehabilitation Center (Mega DATRC), also known as the Mega Drug Treatment and Rehabilitation Center, is a drug rehabilitation center at Fort Magsaysay in Nueva Ecija, Philippines.
+The Mega Drug Abuse Treatment and Rehabilitation Center (Mega DATRC), also known as the Mega Drug Treatment and Rehabilitation Center, is a drug rehabilitation center at Fort Magsaysay, Nueva Ecija, Philippines.

 Construction

 The drug rehabilitation facility's construction commenced in July 2016 but construction only went full swing after Health Secretary Paulyn Jean Ubial signed a deed of donation with Chinese billionaire and philanthropist Huang Rulun in a meeting in Beijing, China.
 Huang previously met with President Rodrigo Duterte and talked about how could help deal with the illegal drugs problem in the Philippines.
 Huang met with Duterte thrice with two of the meetings conducted during his presidential campaign.

 The facility was constructed in a 75000 ha land at Fort Magsaysay.
 The land where the facility is to be located was identified by the Department of National Defense (DND).

 75 shipping containers of China-imported material will be used in the construction of the facility.
 The materials to be used are the same to those used in facilities erected as part of the rehabilitation of areas affected by Typhoon Haiyan (Yolanda).
 The materials are also stated to be fire-resistant and the construction project of the facility also include water and electricity works.

 By October 12, 2016, the facility was stated to be 50 percent complete with the right wing of the building which can accommodate about 1,000 patients already ready to be furnished.
 The left wing and the female dormitory is being constructed by this time.
 The facility had its soft opening on October 17, 2016 with the newly hired staff of the facility set to have a "dry-run' on patient management before the facility was scheduled to begin accommodating drug dependents within the month of November 2016.

 President Rodrigo Duterte is scheduled to lead the inauguration or full opening rites of the facility at 2:00 p.m.
 (UTC+8) on November 29, 2016.
 The inauguration marks the completion of the Phase I of the project.